mmbman/Katagiri/fukanzazengi-notes.md

 >
 > SZ: ... and learn to take the backward step that turns the light and shines it inward.
 >
-> KR: ... and learn the backward step that turns your light inwardly to illuminate yourself
+> EB: ... and learn the backward step that turns your light inwardly to illuminate your self

 - “Turn the light and shine it inward” is *ekō henshō* (回光返照).
 This key phrase seems to be translated and understood in slightly different ways.